How to set up Ansible and Vagrant in WSL

 Fix internet connection in WSL §

-The resolv.conf automatically generated by WSL typically does not have a useful nameserver, so domain names do not resolve.
-This will prevent Vagrant from being able to download boxes, and apt-get update will hang forever, among other things.
-By default, resolv.conf gets generated each time WSL boots.
-So we need to stop WSL from generating the resolv.conf file, and then supply our own.
+automatically generated by WSL typically does not have a useful nameserver, so domain names do not resolve.
+This will prevent Vagrant from being able to download boxes, and apt-get update

-First, edit wsl.conf:
+First, edit wsl.conf

 sudo nano /etc/wsl.conf

-Add the following, which stops WSL from generating the resolv.conf file:
+Add the following, which stops WSL from generating the resolv.conf

 [network]